nus-cs2103-AY1920S1/duke/docs/README.md

 Expected outcome:

-`A new todo will be created with its description being "_todo finish math homework_"`
+`A new todo will be created with its description being "todo finish math homework"`

 ### Task Creation - Deadline
 Create deadline tasks and store them within Duke.